 What types of businesses do you manage AdWords ads for?

-The majority of the campaigns I manage are for lead generation.
-I help my clients get leads from AdWords via phone calls and lead form completions.
+The majority of the campaigns we manage are for lead generation.
+We help our clients get leads from AdWords via phone calls and lead form completions.

-I work for doctors, lawyers, movers, roofers, accountants, IT firms, catering companies, lending companies, home inspectors, yoga schools, gymnastic schools, insurance agents, creative agencies, property managers, software companies, storage companies, and the list goes on and on.
-Pretty much I work for companies in every industry that needs to get leads from Google searches.
+We work for doctors, lawyers, movers, roofers, accountants, IT firms, catering companies, lending companies, home inspectors, yoga schools, gymnastic schools, insurance agents, creative agencies, property managers, software companies, storage companies, and the list goes on and on.
+Pretty much we work for companies in every industry that needs to get leads from Google searches.

-I work with clients from everywhere around the world.
-I work with clients in Oklahoma City, where I live, and I work with clients throughout the entire United States.
-I also work with clients from places as far away as Perth, Australia, London, and the United Arab Emirates.
+We work with clients from everywhere around the world.
+We work with clients in Oklahoma City, where I live, and we work with clients throughout the entire United States.
+We also work with clients from places as far away as Perth, Australia, London, and the United Arab Emirates.

 Do you make clients sign contracts?